-For a $200,000 mortgage at 4.50% interest…
+A $200,000 mortgage at 4.50% interest

-A 10-year mortgage, on the other hand, will cost you $48,732 in total interest, with a tradeoff of monthly payments of $2,073.
-In fact, that’s roughly $30,000 less paid on interest compared even to a 15-year mortgage.
+A 10-year mortgage will run you $48,732 in total interest, though the trade-off is monthly payments of $2,073.
+For further comparison, that’s roughly $30,000 less than interest you’ll pay on a 15-year mortgage.

-Compared to a 30-year mortgage, you’d save $133,499.49 in interest on the same home with a 10-year mortgage.
+Compared to a 30-year mortgage, you could save $133,499.49 in interest on the same home with a 10-year mortgage.

 What are the benefits of a 10-year mortgage?

-A 10-year mortgage offers some big benefits, including:
+A 10-year mortgage offers big perks like: